azadcrt/mouvement/README.md

 em.py: implements the network protocol (message management, routing, etc.).

 xbeEm.py: controls the sensors and handles XBee setup (initialization, sensor reading, sending/receiving data).
+# ICM
+Folder with the xbeEM.py who containts the base code for using ICM with xbee micropython.

 # algo
 with this algorithm we want to reduce the number of useless messages in the network.